Planetbiru/MagicAppBuilder/README.md

 ## History and Introduction

-Imagine a large application consisting of dozens of modules.
-Each module includes the following features:
+Imagine you're tasked with building a large-scale application composed of **hundreds of modules**—each requiring features such as:

 1. Creation of new data